Research & Development

 Topics of research and development in the MEGAWATT project

-- Regarding JAXA's unique WAT concept, the effectiveness will be validated through CFD and transonic wind tunnel tests.
-The results obtained from the technology demonstrations will be used to estimate the performance of the actual electric hybrid aircraft.
+1. Regarding JAXA's unique WAT concept, the effectiveness will be validated through CFD and transonic wind tunnel tests.
+The results obtained from the technology demonstrations will be used to estimate the performance of the assumed electric hybrid aircraft.

-- MW(MegaWatt)-class electric generator, motor and several devices will be developed and preliminary tests to confirm the validity of the performance of the components, which will be supplied to the demonstrations, will be conducted.
+2. MW(megawatt)-class electric generators, motor and several devices will be developed and preliminary tests to confirm the validity of the performance of the components, which will be supplied to the demonstrations, will be conducted.

-- In-flight electric power generation system will be developed, and an integrated demonstration test will be conducted to confirm that large amounts of electric power can be generated from the generator which is directly connected to the engine low-pressure spool.
-Furthermore, protection functions will be checked whether it will be reliably activated to prevent generator failures from propagating to the entire engine system.
+3. An electric power generation system will be developed, and a demonstration test will be conducted to confirm that a large amount of electric power can be generated from the generator connected to the engine.

-- The electric fan drive system will be developed with a high-altitude environment facility.
-The ability to generate torque and rotation speed required for an actual aircraft even in a low-pressure environment will be demonstrated, and the aerodynamic loss caused by the cooling system for the electric motor will be validated as well.
+4. The electric fan drive system will be developed with a high-altitude environment facility.
+The ability to generate torque and rotation speed required for an actual aircraft even in a low-pressure environment will be demonstrated.

-- The achievements of the project will be shared to Japanese domestic industries and global stake holders, in addition, the knowledge will be used for international standardization.
+5. The achievements of the project will be shared with Japanese domestic industries and global stake holders, in addition, the knowledge will be used for international standardization.

 Emission free aircraft technology(April 2015~March 2021)